To dessert-lovers, a good cake has no down side. Unless, of course, it happens to be an upside-down cake.

 Upside-down technique existed prior to this in an apocryphal French apple pie, created in 1889 by two sisters, Stephanie and Caroline Tatin, innkeepers in the Loire Valley.
 During the busy hunting season, one sister left a pan of apples and sugar on the stove cooking a bit too long.
 Instead of merely softening, the sugar caramelized and the apples braised in this caramel.
 With no time to think, Stephanie cleverly popped a pastry crust on it, baked the whole thing, turned it out and served it.

-Whether happy accident or intentional invention, the cake that doesn’t know which side is up is perfect for April Fools Day.
+Whether happy accident or intentional invention, the cake that doesn’t know which side is up is perfect.
 And with fresh pears, dried cherries, pecans and maple syrup, this ultra-moist, rich upside-down cake may well be the best you’ve ever had.
 Some serve it with ice cream or whipped cream, but this really isn’t needed.
 A glass of cold milk, however, is a welcome accompaniment.
 The cake is especially delicious when still slightly warm.

 Maple-Pecan Pear Upside-Down Cake